 In addition, MedlinePlus contains pages that link to other Web sites.
-For example, we have Health Topic pages for over 985 diseases and conditions from Alzheimer's Disease to West Nile Virus.
+For example, we have Health Topic pages for over 985 diseases and conditions from Alzheimer's Disease to Zika Virus.
 We focus on organizing publications produced by the NIH Institutes and other Federal Government organizations.
 We also link to other Web sites, particularly ones with unique information or special features such as diagrams, glossaries, or format tailored to particular user needs.
 The quality guidelines we use in evaluating links to Web pages are listed below.

 For MedlinePlus Connect, MedlinePlus identifies some materials for patients to access from Electronic Health Records.
 These materials are usually short overviews of diseases, conditions, and therapies written for patients, in an easily printable format.
 These materials must also meet our existing quality guidelines.

 Quality, authority and accuracy of health content